rotaract5040/rotaract5040.github.io/_pace/current_year.md

 ### 2023 Participants

 Six rotaractors from around the world, ages 19 - 30 will be invited to join us on a trip of a lifetime within BC following a successful application process.
-Participants should arrive by the evening of Monday 21 August, 2023 ready to start the program the morning of Tuesday 22 August, 2023.
-The program is set to end on Thursday 31 August, 2023.
+Participants should arrive by the evening of Wednesday 23 August, 2023 ready to start the program the morning of Thursday 24 August, 2023.
+The program is set to end on Saturday 2 September, 2023.

 After sponsorship from Rotary and Rotaract clubs in District 5040, the program fee for each participant to take part is $500 CAD.
 This fee covers three meals daily, activity fees, accommodation and transportation within the District as the program is running.
 Costs of your flight to and from Vancouver and any other personal expenses such as souvenirs, international health insurance etc – are not included in the participation fee.